There’s a great acronym that makes me look smart and wise. It’s WAIT, and stands for Why Am I Talking? What a brilliant question to ask yourself.

 - Emotional Dumping aka Getting it Off My Chest.
 Do you really need to say what you’re about to say, or are you de-stressing at someone else’s expense?
 Are you sharing vital information or offering your listener a steaming bag of emotional refuse?

-- Showing Off This can be any kind of self-promotion: bragging, power mongering, being right, or one-upping (“you think that’s something; mine was much worse/bigger/better”).
+- Showing Off This can be any kind of self-promotion: bragging, power mongering, being right, or one-upping (“that’s interesting but mine was much worse/bigger/better”).
 It’s fine to want to share successes, but be careful that you’re not trying to dominate a person or conversation.

 - Avoidance Endless discussion is a great way to avoid mental, physical, or emotional work.